AriiiAlves/Analise-de-Dados/README.md

 The program analyze the dictionary data, generate graphics from the data analyzed, and organize the generated graphics in a PDF file.

+This project is my first contact with the pandas, mathplotlib and fpdf libraries.

 Frameworks used:
 - pandas
 - mathplotlib
 - fdpf
+- PIL